Randy424/console/cypress/fixtures/README.md

-# Console Fixture Guide
+# Console Cypress Fixture Guide

 ## Credentials

-Credential fixtures provided by the user will be used for data entry in their respective credential specs.
-Please ensure that your fixture matches the file naming provided below:
+"Credential" fixtures provided by the user will be used for data entry in their respective credential specs, and should be identical to credential resources used for ACM Console cluster provision.
+Please ensure that your fixturs match the file names provided below:

 - AWS: "aws-credential.yaml"
 - GCP: "gcp-credential.yaml"